D2Dewarp: Dual Dimensions Geometric Representation Learning Based Document Image Dewarping: Introduction

-To enhance correction accuracy, some methods incorporated additional information to assist in dewarping.
-For instance, DewarpNet \cite{Das2019DewarpNetSD} utilized a two-stage process involving shape and texture networks to predict 3D coordinates and 2D deformation fields.
-Similarly, FCN-based \cite{Xie2020DewarpingDI} adopted fully convolutional networks (FCNs) to estimate pixel displacements, thereby rectified distorted document images and delicately removing backgrounds.
-DocGeoNet \cite{Feng2022GeometricRL} predicted the foreground of distorted images to minimize background interference and uses a multi-layer transformer to capture 3D coordinate features.
-In terms of local rectification, recent approaches enhanced document readability by focusing on text line regions \cite{Jiang2022RevisitingDI, Feng2022GeometricRL, Li2023ForegroundAT}.
-Besides, LA-DocFlatten \cite{Li2023LayoutawareSD} utilized layout information to further refine local rectification in distorted images.
+To alleviate the above issues, some methods incorporated additional information to assist in dewarping.
+On the one hand, global information is introduced as an auxiliary.
+DewarpNet \cite{Das2019DewarpNetSD}, DocGeoNet \cite{Feng2022GeometricRL} and UVDoc \cite{UVDoc} utilized an end-to-end networks to predict 3D coordinates and 2D deformation fields.
+DocTr \cite{Feng2021DocTrDI}, Marior \cite{Zhang2022MariorMR}, DocGeoNet\cite{Feng2022GeometricRL}, FCN-based \cite{Xie2020DewarpingDI} and FTDR \cite{Li2023ForegroundAT} mitigated complex background interference through pixel-level foreground extraction network.
+More fine-grained, on the other hand, local information is introduced as an auxiliary, recent approaches enhanced document readability by focusing on text line regions such as RDGR \cite{Jiang2022RevisitingDI}, DocGeoNet \cite{Feng2022GeometricRL}, FTDR \cite{Li2023ForegroundAT} and layout information like LA-DocFlatten \cite{Li2023LayoutawareSD} to further refine local rectification in distorted images.

-Although these recent advances have proven that text lines \cite{Feng2022GeometricRL, Jiang2022RevisitingDI, Li2023ForegroundAT}, layout information \cite{Li2023LayoutawareSD}, and obtaining vertical information from text lines in a rule-based manner \cite{Jiang2022RevisitingDI}, can effectively improve image rectification performance, the granularity of these methods is not sufficiently constrained and complementary.
-The methods that introduce text line information ignore the consideration of tables or figures in the document.
-The methods guided by layout information treated figures, tables or paragraphs as separate categories, lack the mining of finer-grained factors within the category, that is the interaction between text lines within a paragraph.
+These excellent methods demonstrate that text lines and layout information improve document rectification.
+However, their granularity lacks mutual constraints and complementarity.
+Text lines based approaches overlook tabular and graphical elements, while layout-guided methods treat figures, tables, and paragraphs as isolated categories, neglecting finer intra-category interactions such as paragraph-level text-line relationships.